Rebecca (1940 film): Plot

 Eventually, constant reminders of Rebecca's glamour and sophistication convince the new Mrs. de Winter that Maxim is still in love with his tragically drowned first wife, which could explain his restlessness and irrational outbursts of anger.
 She tries to assert her new role by holding a costume party as Maxim and Rebecca had done annually.
 Danvers suggests she copy the dress that one of Maxim's ancestors is seen wearing in a portrait.
 However, when she appears in the costume, Maxim is appalled as Rebecca had worn an identical dress at her last ball, just before her death.

 When Mrs. de Winter confronts Danvers about this, Danvers tells her she can never take Rebecca's place and tries to persuade her to jump to her death from the second-story window of Rebecca's room.
 At that moment, however, the alarm is raised because a ship has run aground due to the fog and, during the rescue of its crew, a sunken boat with Rebecca's body in it has been discovered.

 Maxim now confesses to his new wife that his first marriage had been a sham from the start.
 Rebecca had declared that she had no intention of keeping to her vows but would pretend to be the perfect wife and hostess for the sake of appearances.
 When Rebecca implied she was pregnant by her cousin and lover, Jack Favell, she taunted Maxim that the estate might pass to someone other than Maxim's line.
 During a heated argument, Rebecca fell, struck her head, and died.
 Afraid he would be blamed for her death, Maxim took the body out in a boat which he then scuttled; some days later, he identified another body that washed ashore as Rebecca's.

 The crisis causes the second Mrs. de Winter to shed her naïve ways.
 When the inquest considers the possibility of suicide, Favell attempts to blackmail Maxim, threatening to reveal a letter from Rebecca hinting at a pregnancy that made suicide improbable.
 When Maxim informs the police of the attempted blackmail, they must investigate Favell's accusations that Maxim murdered Rebecca.
 Further investigation with a doctor, however, reveals that Rebecca was not pregnant but terminally ill due to cancer, so the suicide verdict stands.
 Maxim realizes Rebecca had been trying to goad him into killing her to ruin him.

-As a free man, Maxim returns home to see Manderley on fire, set ablaze by the deranged Mrs. Danvers.
-All escape except Danvers, who dies when the ceiling collapses on her.
+His innocence validated, Maxim returns home to see Manderley on fire, set ablaze by the deranged Mrs. Danvers.
+The second Mrs. de Winter and all the staff escape save for Danvers, who is seen through the windows in Rebecca's bedroom; she dies as the ceiling collapses on her.